sawyerh/social-bartender/readme.txt

+For more in-depth documentation, view the plugin's help page in WordPress after you activate it.

 == Including the list of links in your theme ==

 To include the list of links in your theme, you need to place the following PHP function in the location where you want the links to appear: